inbo/reporting-rshiny-grofwildjacht/reporting-grofwild/README.md

 * in the field Repository URL, add URL github repo: `https://github.com/inbo/reporting-rshiny-grofwildjacht`
 * This clones the repo to your computer and creates an Rstudio project linked to it

 2. To test and try out your adaptations, build and reinstall within Rstudio.
-As the pacakage itself lives in a subdirectory, you should provide this to the build/install commands:
+As the package itself lives in a subdirectory, you should provide this to the build/install commands:

 ```
 devtools::build(pkg = "reporting-grofwild/")